jembi/cameroon-bahmni-config/windows/README.md

     *  Click on the __*Enable*__ radio button
     *  In the System Hibernate Timeout (seconds) listbox, enter 0
 1. Click on Apply button then OK button

+### Configure Fast Startup (Hiberboot)
+This section describes how to leverage the local GPO on the Windows Server to disable hiberboot so that the service can request a gracefull shutdown of the VM before allowing windows to terminate the service and shutdown.

+1. Navigate to the following path in the registry editor: __*HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Power*__
+1. Add/Set HiberbootEnabled as a DWORD key and set the value to 0.